IvanovGeorge/SwiftyScrollableGraph/README.md

 ## Overview

-SwiftyScrollableGraph issan easy to setup and use scrollable graph view for swift.
+SwiftyScrollableGraph is an easy to setup and use scrollable graph view for swift.
 Customizable, fast and clean.
  * Adding in storyboard just with drag and drop
- * Auto calculate all x and y point position in any size.
+ * Auto calculating all x and y point position in any size.
 Place your SwiftyScrollableGraph anywhere you need.
- * A lot customizations variants without lot of custom code
+ * A lot customizations variants without lot of custom code.
- * Curve algorithm based on [Ramsundar Shandilya](https://github.com/Ramshandilya) CubicCurveAlgorithm
+ * Curve algorithm based on [Ramsundar Shandilya](https://github.com/Ramshandilya) CubicCurveAlgorithm.

 Check out sample project, to see it in action!